 One advantage of hiring The Fixel Law Firm is that the firm has a team of dedicated employees that track the status road projects throughout the state.
 If a project’s status changes, The Fixel Law Firm notifies its affected property owner clients of the change and explains how the change may impact their property.

-If you have a question about the timing of a Florida road project that may impact your property or about any other issue related to Florida eminent domain, please contact Fixel, Maguire & Willis’s firm administrator, Susie Harris, by email at firstname.lastname@example.org or by telephone toll-free at 1-800-848-7535.
+If you have a question about the timing of a Florida road project that may impact your property or about any other issue related to Florida eminent domain, please contact The Fixel Law Firm’s partner, William Fixel, by e-mail at firstname.lastname@example.org or by telephone toll-free at 1-800-848-7535.